caiovincius/SIESTA-Shell-Tools/SIESTA-Mulliken-Population-Utility/README.md

 ## OPTIONS:
 - -u or --until: Calculate the Mulliken Population until the specified atom number in the system.
 - -s or --sum: Sum the population of two or more atom species.
 Syntax: Separate the atom species number with ':'.
-Ex.: ./calc_pop filename.out -s 1:2 \n
+Ex.: ./calc_pop filename.out -s 1:2
 - -v or --value: Substract the result of the option -s or --sum from a specified value.
 - -h or --help: Show the help.
 - -V or --Version: Show the help"